JamesLowther/blog/Writeups/SECCON CTF 2021.md

 ## Method
 The code is written in Go.
 This website also has two API Endpoints: a GET request to https://vulnerabilities.quals.seccon.jp/api/vulnerability will give you all the vulnerabilities in the database (except the flag), and a POST request to the same endpoint with the parameter `name=?` will give you the details about a specific vulnerability.

 There is a vulnerability in the database that corresponds to the name of the flag.
-Unfortunately the name is set as an environment variable, so it is hidden.
+Unfortunately the name is set as an environment variable, so it is hidden to us.

-## Basic POST Script
+## Basic POST script
 This script makes a request to get information about the SGAxe vulnerability:

 ```python